Recap: Where We Left Off

-Cosine similarity is a powerful search technique.
-When you are dealing with thousands or millions of chunks, it provides a fast, scalable way to find content conceptually similar to the user’s question.
+Cosine similarity is a powerful retrieval technique.
+When you are dealing with thousands or millions of chunks, it provides a fast, scalable way to find content conceptually similar to a user’s question.
+That is a major breakthrough.
+Without vector search, modern RAG would be much harder to build.

 Now someone searches: